Skip to main content

 A Cloud-based email filtering service that can help protect your organization from unknown malware and viruses, Office 365 Advanced Threat Protection can provide your organization with better zero-day protection, keeping you safe from such things as unsafe attachments and malicious links, in real time.
 Simply put, Office 365 ATP can help you ensure that your organization doesn’t become a victim of malware, spoofing, or viruses that are being sent to your end-users.

-Office 365 ATP is included in Office 365 Enterprise E5 and Microsoft 365 Business Premium plans, and can be added to several other Exchange and Office 365 subscription plans (like Exchange Online, Business Basic/Standard, and Office 365 Enterprise E1 and E3) for as low as $2.60 CAD/user.
-Not a bad investment, considering that it can save you thousands of dollars by preventing a potential breach!
+Office 365 ATP, along with Exchange Online Protection, is included in Office 365 Enterprise E5 and Microsoft 365 Business Premium plans, and can be added to several other Exchange and Office 365 subscription plans (like Exchange Online, Business Basic/Standard, and Office 365 Enterprise E1 and E3).
+Together, these services provide robust online protection against phishing and spoofing threats.

 But, if the low cost isn’t enough incentive to include it in your security infrastructure, check out the following 5 hot features of Office 365 Advanced Threat Protection in our next section!